trickstercache/trickster/docs/new-changed-1.1.md

 ## Installing

-You can build the 1.1 binary from the `master` branch, download binaries from the Releases page, or use the `tricksterproxy/trickster:1.1` Docker image tag in containerized environments.
+You can build the 1.1 binary from the `main` branch, download binaries from the Releases page, or use the `tricksterproxy/trickster:1.1` Docker image tag in containerized environments.
 Helm Charts version `1.5.0` is the chart release associated with Trickster v1.1.

 ## Breaking Changes from 1.0